How to Protect Yourself Against Financial Fraud

-- Has the communication with the person only been through email?
+- Has communication with the person only been through email?

 - Did the email communication start in response to a job offer?

-Other ways fraudsters will attempt to get money or personal information from you is over the phone, via email or online.
+Fraudsters will attempt to get money or personal information from you over the phone, via email, or online.
 Never give out your information through these channels unless you know the source is legitimate.
 Even when you believe you know whom you’re dealing with, look for clues that may indicate otherwise.
 Such clues include:

 - Extra letters or numbers in the URL or transposed letters/numbers